Explore splendid nature and rich culture-Biking Kathmandu-Chitwan-Pokhara

 Why Choose the Everest Base Camp Trek with Nepal Sanctuary Treks?

 At Nepal Sanctuary Treks, we provide a personalized Everest Base Camp Trek experience.
-With over 26 years of expertise in the field, we craft custom Everest Base Camp itineraries to suit your pace and preferences.
+With over 26 years of expertise in the field, we tailored Everest Base Camp itineraries to suit your pace and preferences.
 Our experienced Sherpa guides bring invaluable knowledge, offering insights into the rich local culture while ensuring your safety throughout the journey.
 Our professional team has trekked the Everest Base Camp Trek many times and knows the region inside out.

 We focus on small group sizes and rigorous safety protocols, providing you with personalized attention and safety.
 Our long-standing partnerships with trusted suppliers ensure you have carefully selected accommodations and reliable transportation during your Everest Base Camp Trek.
 Our goal is to provide a stress-free and safe trekking experience for every trekker.